MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_00_pre_demo_setup.md

 ## Pre-Demo setup

-In this pre-demo setup, you will redeem your Azure pass, using the same credentials as your Microsoft 365 tenant.
+In this pre-demo setup, you will redeem your Azure pass using the same credentials as your Microsoft 365 tenant.
 This will make for a seamless experience when moving between Microsoft 365 and Azure.

 **Estimated Time**: 3-5 minutes